panosru/fault-manager/docs/source/getting-started.rst

 put it in `GitHub <https://github.com/omegad-biz/fault-manager>`_, is now open-source and available to everybody.

-Fault Manager is under `MIT license <https://github.com/omegad-biz/fault-manager/blob/master/LICENSE>`_, feel free to use it and if you have any suggestions to improve is or if you want to get your hands dirty and add some functionality into it that you believe is currently missing, then feel free to do so!
+Fault Manager is under `MIT license <https://github.com/omegad-biz/fault-manager/blob/master/LICENSE>`_, feel free to use it and if you have any suggestions to improve it or if you want to get your hands dirty and add some functionality into it, that you believe is currently missing, then feel free to do so!
 Don't forget to check the `Contributing <https://github.com/omegad-biz/fault-manager/blob/master/CONTRIBUTING.md>`_ page!